mal-votes/mal-votes.github.io/HowToUseRemindCommandOnSlack.md

 `/remind #unlearn-racism Time to step up.
 Compensate our POC, allies. https://bit.ly/30xJtdN every monday, wednesday, and friday at 3PM PT`

 More Complex Draft reminder to #unlearn-racism:<br />
-`/remind @kalessin Reminder poll: Have you compensated/paid reparations to the POC in your communities yet today?`<br />
+`/remind #unlearn-racism Reminder poll: Have you compensated/paid reparations to the POC in your communities yet today?`<br />
 `:heavy_dollar_sign: Yes, financially to PoC on this Slack`<br />
 `:rooting_for_you: Yes, nonfinancially (skill sharing, networking, etc) to PoC on this Slack`<br />
 `:money_with_wings: Yes, financially to PoC not on this Slack`<br />